Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 - We will explore together the situations that are troubling you and focus on increasing your awareness of present moment to moment experiences and any repeated patterns that have become unhelpful.

-- Gestalt therapy is creative, experiential and experimental, and each particular therapist and client will co-create the work together, fine-tuning a balance between support and challenge in our sessions with the potential to develop new perspectives and the opening up of choice and change.
+- Gestalt therapy is creative, experiential and experimental; we will work together, fine-tuning a balance between support and challenge in our sessions, developing new perspectives and choices with the potential for change.

 - I work with integrity and compassion, and my intention is to 'walk alongside' you using my experience, skills and presence to support you on this part of your life's journey.